eCommerce PaymentseCommerce Payments

 Return to the eCommerce Export Resource Center

-Credit cards are still the preferred method of payment online - both domestically and internationally. eWallets and consumer accounts are becoming increasingly popular in overseas markets due to the increasing risk of transaction fraud with online card payments through payment gateways. where there are more people with mobile phones than active bank accounts.
+Credit cards are still the primary method of payment online by default - both domestically and internationally.
+However recent improvements in cybersecurity technology has seen wider use abroad of ewallets and consumer accounts in overseas markets due to the perception of increased risk of transaction fraud with online card payments through payment gateways.
+Preferences for payment method vary by country and geography-- such as in China where there are more people with mobile phones than active bank accounts-- so make sure to understand how and where purchases are being made in your target markets.

 A payment gateway is a software application set up as a part of your website (ecommerce software platform) to enable customers and other businesses to complete transactions from your website, and is responsible for authorizing payments, processing payments, and securely delivering payments to accounts.
 Payment gateways require merchant accounts, whereby the gateway authorizes the payment to the merchant account.